John Constantine

 John Constantine (/ˈkɒnstənˌtaɪn/), also known as Hellblazer, is an antihero who appears in American comic books published by DC Comics.
-He was created by Alan Moore, Steve Bissette, and John Totleben, and first appeared in Swamp Thing #37 (June 1985).
+He was created by Alan Moore, Stephen R. Bissette, and John Totleben, and first appeared in Swamp Thing #37 (June 1985).
 Initially a supporting character who played a pivotal role in the "American Gothic" Swamp Thing storyline, Constantine became popular with readers.
 As a result, he received his own comic in 1988 titled Hellblazer, which became the longest-running and most successful title of DC's Vertigo imprint.
 In the DC Universe, Constantine, the titular Hellblazer, is portrayed as a working-class warlock, occult detective, exorcist, and con man from Liverpool who is stationed in London.
 Known for his cynicism, deadpan wit, ruthless cunning, and constant chain smoking, he is also a passionate humanitarian with a deep desire to make a positive impact.

 The character has received a mix of acclaim and criticism over the years.
 He won the Eagle Award for 'Favourite Supporting Character' twice in 1986 and 1987, and has been listed among the greatest comic book characters.
 He was praised for his charm and resilience despite his flawed nature.
 However, he has faced criticism for his portrayal in certain contexts, including controversial depictions of his bisexuality and relationships.

 The character made his live-action debut in the film Constantine (2005), played by Keanu Reeves.
 On television, Constantine was played in the television series Constantine by Matt Ryan, who later reprised the character in the Arrowverse series Arrow, Legends of Tomorrow, and The Flash, and several animated productions.
 Jenna Coleman later portrayed a female version of the character (and her ancestor) in the television series The Sandman, adapting both Constantines' roles from the comic series.